ringringringring/trustnote-pow-explorer/README.md

-# trustnote-explorer
+# trustnote-pow-explorer
-View the DAG and all public transactions
+View the DAG, the pow Unit, the round number and all public transactions